 With less time to read in a post-pandemic world, book selection is key

 Even the best investors make mistakes, and this 2015 book is proof of that.
-The key to overcoming those mistakes is how you deal with losing positions in a high-conviction investment portfolio, says Martin Jacobs, a portfolio manager with The Investment Company of America®.
+The key to overcoming those mistakes is how you deal with losing positions in a high-conviction investment portfolio, says Martin Jacobs, a portfolio manager with Capital Group U.S. Equity Fund™ (Canada).
 The book, written by fund-of-funds manager Lee Freeman-Shor, follows a group of very successful money managers.
 It turns out that nearly half of the group’s ideas didn’t do so well.
 The author reaches some interesting conclusions about that.